 Nebraska Deed of Trust Form

-A Nebraska deed of trust gives a borrower’s real estate title to a trustee as security for an obligation owed to a lender.
-Also known as a “trust deed,” it lets the borrower live in the property while paying off their debt, after which their title is returned.
+A Nebraska deed of trust gives the title of a borrower’s real estate to a trustee as security for a home loan from a lender.
+Also known as a “trust deed,” it lets the borrower live on the property until the loan is paid off, after which the title will be returned to them.
 If the borrower misses a payment, the trustee, using the “power of sale,” can foreclose without court involvement.

-A Nebraska deed of trust gives a borrower’s real estate title to a trustee as security for an obligation owed to a lender.
-Also known as a “trust deed,” it lets the borrower live in the property while paying off their debt, after which their title is returned.
+A Nebraska deed of trust gives the title of a borrower’s real estate to a trustee as security for a home loan from a lender.
+Also known as a “trust deed,” it lets the borrower live on the property until the loan is paid off, after which the title will be returned to them.
 If the borrower misses a payment, the trustee, using the “power of sale,” can foreclose without court involvement.

 1. Home »